 If your abstract is selected for presentation, you will be notified by email with the presentation date and time.
 The notice will be sent to the presenting author of each abstract.
 If the study has more than one author, the contact person is responsible for sharing this information with their coauthor(s).

 All presenters are required to register for the conference.
 The registration fee will be waived for all accepted presenters.

 Podium Session: Session consisting of presentations of completed research, projects/best practices, methodology papers, and theory development/conceptual analysis papers.
 There are two types of podium sessions:

 Poster Session: A visual display of work completed or in-progress.
 In-progress research will be considered only for poster presentations.
-Individual abstracts and panel abstracts are eligible for poster sessions.
-Panels will be allocated one poster space for each abstract, plus the overview.

 General Abstracts of all papers should reflect or include:

 In addition, the Committee will use the following specific criteria when selecting abstracts for podium or poster sessions: